 11. Have any major works been conducted?

 Like foundation, insulating measures or replacing windows.
 If so, you can ask if this is still in the guarantee period.
 Good to know, isn’t it?

 Dutch culture and asking questions to the real estate agent

 Asking questions is not rude in the Netherlands.
 It is seen as you show interest in the house.
 Too many questions are not wise either, you can be seen as difficult.
-So think about which question is important for you to be answered.
-And think always: if I have more questions, I can or e-mail call again.
+You can think about which question is important for you to be answered.
+And good to take in mind: if I have more questions, I can or e-mail call again.